-(B) Publish a notice requesting comment on the proposed permit or permit revision approval or denial in a newspaper of general circulation in the area where the source or emissions unit is located.

-(C) Provide a document supporting the proposed permit or permit revision for public inspection in the offices of the local air pollution control agency or the local health commissioner.

-(D) Allow a period of at least thirty (30) calendar days opportunity for public comment.

-(2) The commissioner may allow opportunity for a public hearing unless otherwise noted.

-(3) The commissioner shall provide notice of the commissioner's issuance or denial to those parties listed in IC 13-15-5-3(c).(b) The following approvals and operating permit revisions shall not be subject to the public notice requirements of this section:

-(1) Registrations issued under 326 IAC 2-5.1-2.

-(2) Administrative amendment operating permit revisions under 326 IAC 2-6.1-6(d).

-(3) Administrative amendments under 326 IAC 2-7-11 and 326 IAC 2-8-10.

-(4) A determination by the commissioner that a source is exempt from the requirements of this article.

-- (5) A minor permit revision or modification approval under the following: - (A) 326 IAC 2-6.1-6(g).

-(B) 326 IAC 2-7-10.5(e).
+- (B) Publish a notice requesting comment on the proposed permit or permit revision approval or denial on the department website. - (C) Provide electronic access to the draft permit on the department website for the duration of the public comment period. - (D) Provide a document supporting the proposed permit or permit revision for public inspection in the offices of the local air pollution control agency or the local health commissioner. - (E) Allow a period of at least thirty (30) calendar days opportunity for public comment. - (2) The commissioner may allow opportunity for a public hearing unless otherwise noted. - (3) The commissioner shall provide notice of the commissioner's issuance or denial to those parties listed in IC 13-15-5-3(c). - (b) The following approvals and operating permit revisions are not subject to the public notice requirements of this section: - (1) Registrations issued under 326 IAC 2-5.1-2. - (2) Administrative amendment operating permit revisions under 326 IAC 2-6.1-6(d). - (3) Administrative amendments under 326 IAC 2-7-11 and 326 IAC 2-8-10. - (4) A determination by the commissioner that a source is exempt from the requirements of this article. - (5) A minor permit revision or modification approval under the following: - (A) 326 IAC 2-6.1-6(g). - (B) 326 IAC 2-7-10.5(e).